fedosejev/insight/README.md

 Easily collect and publish your daily observations.

 __Insight__ is a static website generator that is tailored for publishing your daily observations.
+[See Insight in action](https://fedosejev.github.io/insight/).

 ## Install